-Kerala: Ernakulam serial blasts toll rises to four
+Kerala: Toll rises to four after blasts at Jehovah’s Witnesses gathering

 Sixty-one-year-old woman named Moly Joy, who had sustained at least 70% burns, died on Monday.

-The toll in last week’s serial blasts in Kerala’s Ernakulam district rose to four on Monday after a critically injured woman succumbed to burns, reported The Indian Express.
+The toll in last week’s blasts at a Jehovah’s Witnesses gathering in Kerala’s Ernakulam district rose to four on Monday after a critically injured woman succumbed to burns, reported The Indian Express.

 Around 5 am on Monday, 61-year-old Moly Joy, who had sustained at least 70% burns, died at the Ernakulam Medical Centre, reported The Hindu.
 The other three persons who died in the blasts were identified as Libina (12), Leona Paulose (55) and Kumari (52).